planetary-society/nasa-contracts/README.md

 ## Data Freshness

 The three most recent fiscal years are refreshed on a weekly basis and pushed to this repo.
-You can confirm using the last modified
+(You can confirm using the last modified commit dates on the csv files).

 ### Output Data Column Descriptions